SerineMolecule/pepfar/README.md

 lightweight, too!
 Who needs React when I can make tooltips in 50 lines of vanilla JS?

-So yeah, vanilla JS, optimized very much for an absolutely tiny download.
-(Besides the embeds, nothing I can do about those.)
-If you want to host your own essays, this is probably not a bad starting point.
+If you want to join [the essay meta](https://davekasten.substack.com/p/welcome-to-the-essay-meta), forking this repo might be quite a nice starting point.

+## License

 Dual-licensed under MIT and CC-BY-4.0.

+## Unusual tech choices FAQ

+Q: Where are `<html>`, `<head>`, and `<body>`?

+A: Those are technically optional.

+Q: Why is the CSS and JS embedded?

+A: Fewer requests, faster loading.
+It's not like we have multiple pages to cache styles/scripts for.
+Splitting up the JS also lets dark mode be chosen instantly, so it doesn't flash white while loading.

+Q: Sidenotes, tooltips, table of contents highlighting the active heading... you know there are libraries for that?

+A: Vanilla JS makes for a very tiny download and therefore a very fast- loading site.
+(Besides the embeds, nothing I can do about those, but you don't need those to start reading.)

+I'm aware that this isn't great for maintainability, but for a site like this, I think it's the right trade-off.